-Welcome to the Brooklyn Middle School for the 2017-18 school year.
+Welcome to Brooklyn Middle School for the 2022-2023 school year.
 We will continue our commitment to maintaining a program of academic rigor and an atmosphere of mutual respect throughout our school.
 These focal points will guide us through an exciting year.

 This agenda booklet is provided to all students as a tool to help them complete schoolwork and generally organize all their daily, weekly and monthly responsibilities.
-We will require students to keep it with them at all times and will consider it as a regular complement to schoolbooks.
+We will require students to keep it with them at all times and will consider it as a regular complement to school books.
 Students must purchase another at a cost of \$8.00 if it is lost.
 We also hope this agenda will provide another means of informing parents about their child's progress at school.
-If you have any questions about this program, which is designed to help students learn to study, please feel free to call us.
+If you have any questions about this tool, which is designed to help students learn to study, please feel free to call us.

 Included in this agenda is the Student Handbook.
 Take the time to read it with your child.
-Please note that page twenty-five should be signed and shown to the TAG teacher by Friday, September 1, 2017.
+Please note that page twenty-one should be signed and shown to the TAG teacher by Friday, September 9, 2022.
 Again, we look forward to working with you during the coming year and, as always, welcome any comments about how we may mutually improve our school.

-Alan Yanku, Principal
+Heather Tamsin, Principal

-Heather Tamsin, Assistant Principal
+Adam Bender, Assistant Principal